 Clare is responsible for the team’s stewardship activities for the utilities, technology and media sectors.
 Clare developed the team’s policy for North America and took a year’s secondment to our LGIMA offices in Chicago in 2016.
 She communicates with companies, investors and other market participants on various ESG issues, with a specific focus on diversity.
 Clare chairs the 30% Club UK Investor Group, an influential group of investors that engages with FTSE companies on diversity at board and senior leadership level.
 She also sits on several internal committees focused on creating a more inclusive and diverse culture.
 With 20 years’ ESG experience, you could consider ESG to be her life, but Clare is also a committed runner and has a passion for fashion.

 Based in Tokyo, Aina is responsible for stewardship in Japan.
 Working with colleagues in London and Chicago, she engages directly with companies, regulators and other investors on a range of issues, including climate change, board governance and diversity.
+Aina also serves as the Deputy Chair of the Asian Corporate Governance Association (ACGA) Japan Working Group, which was set up in 2016 as a platform for ACGA investor members to participate more actively in corporate governance and ESG issues pertinent to Japan and to help shape ACGA’s policy and advocacy work in this important market.
+The Japan Working Group comprises 29 members with a combined global AUM of more than US$20 trillion.
 Prior to joining LGIM in 2019, she was a sustainability consultant at a professional services firm.
 Don't be alarmed if you see her rushing from the office with a wooden sword and staff; it's very likely that she's heading to the Aikido dojo.

 Alexander joined the team in September 2019 to focus on strengthening LGIM’s public policy engagements across jurisdictions.
 Prior to this, Alexander spent three years leading international government and institutional relations for a firm that uses alternative finance to invest in sustainable projects in emerging markets.
 Before that, he spent five years negotiating investments in emerging markets with the European Commission and international climate change funds at the European Bank for Reconstruction and Development (EBRD).
 He also spent time advising middle and low-income governments on alternative finance and jointly establishing a nuclear energy safeguards organisation.
 Alexander holds a BSc in Politics and International Relations from the University of Southampton.